HTTP-APIs/hydrus/README.md

 <a name="adddata"></a>
 ### Adding data
 Now that the database models have been setup, we need to populate them with data.

+<a name="classprop"></a>
+#### Adding Classes and Properties
 The first step in adding data is adding the RDFClasses and Properties that the server must support.
-There are two ways to do this:
+There are three ways to do this:

 The first is to manually add all RDFClasses and Properties.
 Here are some examples:
 ```python